simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ## Creating the Get Lists Activity (AGetLists)

-In this activity we actually just perform one task and return the values, for this we are using PnPJs.
+In this activity we just perform one task and return the values, for this we are using PnPJs.
 I like to keep an A in the function name if it's an activity.

 ### function.json